Semaglutide in Canada: The Complete Guide to Ozempic & Wegovy

 - Your family physician: The traditional route - potentially the most seamless if your GP is familiar with GLP-1 medications and comfortable prescribing them.
 Wait times and prescribing habits vary widely by physician and province.

 - Online virtual care: Platforms like Felix Health connect you with a licensed Canadian physician online.
 You complete a medical intake form, a physician reviews and responds within hours, and if appropriate, issues a prescription that can be delivered to your home.
-Many patients find this significantly faster and more convenient.
+This is the most common way Canadians now order semaglutide online - faster and more convenient than waiting for an in-person appointment.

 - Obesity specialist / endocrinologist: For complex cases or when a GP referral is required.
 Often involves a longer wait but provides more comprehensive metabolic management.